technocrat/marlow.github.io/_posts/2017-06-28-devilstower.md

 Travelling without a set itinerary has its disadvantages (tour dates for the Minuteman missle silo are booked through July 20), but it removes a surpising amount of time-based anxiety.
 We'll see how this approach holds up after I see the Badlands and head off for KC and points south and west.

+Boredom can be good for you, I guess, coasties.

 [book]: htpps://amzn.to/2tphXPR